-As a denomination, the EPC is focusing our national ministry efforts on four Strategic Priorities: church planting, church revitalization, effective biblical leadership, and global movement.
-These initiatives have been an important part of the statement of vision we adopted in 2014: “To the glory of God, the EPC family aspires to embody and proclaim Jesus’ love as a global movement of congregations engaged together in God’s mission through transformation, multiplication, and effective biblical leadership.”
+As a denomination, the EPC is focusing our national ministry efforts on four Strategic Priorities: multiplication, transformation, effective biblical leadership, and global movement.
+These priorities have been an important part of the statement of vision we adopted in 2014: “To the glory of God, the EPC family aspires to embody and proclaim Jesus’ love as a global movement of congregations engaged together in God’s mission through transformation, multiplication, and effective biblical leadership.”

 Use these quick links to navigate to the appropriate section: